jthro/COMP3821_PROJECT/proposalToDos.md

 - ~~Amibitious goals want to achieve by the end.~~ End of first paragraph of survey

 ###  Rubric Marking
+- ~~The survey covers a wide range of sources and appropriately references them.~~
+- The
-- The survey covers a wide range of sources and appropriately references them.
-The students have explained their motivation for the topic, and provided well researched detail on potential real world applications where applicable.
+students have explained their motivation for the topic
+- And provided well researched detail on potential real world applications where applicable.

 ## Research Plan